dawehner/mfp-elm/README.md

 # Music for programming

-This APP provides a simple interface to listen to various musicforprogramming.net music, which is music which is nice to listen to in the background.
+This APP provides a simple interface to listen to various musicforprogramming.net music, nice to listen to in the background.

 ## Architecture